smonette/movie-library_2/README.md

 - `createdb movie_library` to create the database
 - `sqlize db:migrate` to add the table and columns

 Now your machine is set up with a database!
+But, let's add some data before we get going.
+- Open up the file called `insert.sql`.
+This contains some sample content.
+- In your terminal type in `psql`.
+This will access your database.
+- Paste in the values into your terminal, and hit enter.
+This will add three movies into your `movies` table.

 ### Compiling the styles
 To compile the Sass run `grunt compile` in your command line.
 Then `grunt watch` to tell Grunt to automatically recompile anytime you change your Sass files.